sheetbase/cli_v1/README.md

 - `--no-npm`: (start) Do not install packages.
 - `--no-hook`: (start, setup, config, urls) Do not run hook.
 - `--trusted`: (setup) Trusted to run sensitive actions.
+- `--no-backend-deploy`: (setup) Do not initial deploy the backend.

 ### Start